ascendinghue/mhs-api/resources/docs/source/.compare.md

 <!-- START_cfd537a33df77d89af88a3218de5584e -->
 ## Browse

-Retrieve a list of all available aliases
+Retrieve a list of aliases

 > Example request: